chmitch/powerbi-sql-rbs/README.md

 ### Step 5:  Configure .Net Core web application

-Add the required values to appsettings.json

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+1. Open the PowerBI-AzureSQL-AzureAD-DotNetCore solution from the local folder you cloned in [Step 1](#Step 1:  Clone or download this repository) above.
+2. In the PowerBI-AzureSQL-AzureAD-DotNetCore project, open the `appsettings.json` file and add the configuration values captured from the previous steps in this tutorial:
+*  `AADTenantId` should be the GUID value of your Azure AD directory
+*  `ClientId` should be the GUID Application Id of the web application (the second app registration you created)
+*  `ClientSecret` should be the value of the secret you created for the web application
+*  `PbiApplicationId` should be the GUID Application Id of the Power BI application (the first app registration you created)
+*  `WorkspaceId`
+*  `ReportId`
+*  `PbiUsername` and `PbiPassword` should be the credentials of your Power BI pro user account.
+3. Save `appsettings.json`

 ### Step 6:  Build and run the sample

 Clean the solution, rebuild the solution, and run it.

-On the Azure AD sign-in page, enter the name and password of one of the user accounts you configured in the SQL database in Step 2 above.
+On the Azure AD sign-in page, enter the name and password of one of the user accounts you configured in the SQL database in [Step 2](#Step 2:  Create and configure SQL database) above.

 ### Step 7 (Optional):  Deploy the sample application to Azure